fodorbalint/PathMaker/readme0.md

 Review rules if they have unnecessary rotations when disabling a field, fx. straight j = 2 enter later Review CountArea old and new algorithms
-Do not disable a possible field (and display the area) if the field is taken anyway (0725_4)
+Do not disable a possible field (and display the area) if the field is taken anyway (0725_4, 0731 step straight)

 <b>Display:</b>